mjhea0/node-docker-api/blog.md

 1. Microservices: What is a microservice?
 Does the DB from one service need to be separate from another service?
 Notice how the migrations and seeds are set up in the `users` and `locations` services.
 This is a problem.
 The developers working on one service should not have to care about seeds and migration files for a different service.
 How do you refactor this?
 1. Dependency management: Right now we're installing many of the same dependencies over and over again, in multiple containers.
 How can we manage this better?
 How about a data-only container that just houses dependencies?
-1. Deployment prep: Set up Docker Machine and nginx for load balancing, Consul for service discover, update environment variables for the base URL since these will be different in production
+1. Deployment prep: Set up Docker Machine and nginx for load balancing, Consul for service discover, update environment variables for the base URL since these will be different in production, add a data-only container for piping logs to
 1. Error handling: Right now errors are being thrown, but there really isn't much info as to why, which makes debugging difficult.
 Be a good citizen and handle your errors properly since you may not always have access to the code base from a different service.
 1. DRY: The code could be refactored in places, especially the tests.